oisintheginger/GE2_SpaceBattleRepo/README.md

 which will cause the main Dalek gun to explode, and the scene will end.

 Sources:
-None of the models in the project are of my own creation;
+None of the models in the project are of my own creation, music is the Doctor Who Theme Music and SFX are from Freesound.org

 Sources:
 * Real star Skyox lite,Geoff Dallimore, Unity Asset Store